-- (6) In the event a final audit has not been performed prior to the closeout of the grant or other agreement. (b) In the event a timal audit has not been periorsed prior to the closeout of the years of other agreement fKS shall retain the right to recover an appropriate amount after fully considering the recommendations on disallowed costs resulting from the final audit. - (7) The recipient shall complete and submit a final report in compliance with the clause entitled Standard
+(6) In the event a final audit has not been performed prior to the closeout of the grant or other agreement, FMS shall retain the right to recover an appropriate amount after fully considering the recommendations on disallowed costs resulting from the final audit.

+(7) The recipient shall complete and submit a final report in compliance with the clause entitled Standard Patent Rights within 90 calendar days after the date of completion.
+The form used shall be Department of the Interior (DI) Form 1216, entitled "Summary Report of Inventions and Subcontracts".